shreyasravi320/KnightTour/README.md

 tour problem for square boards of even side length.

-The Knight's tour problem questions whether or not a knight can start at any square on a $n \times n$ chessboard, touch every square exactly once, and return to the initial position.
+The Knight's tour problem questions whether or not a knight can start at any square on a n x n chessboard, touch every square exactly once, and return to the initial position.

 <p float="left">